Mercury Project

 Research Team

 Horace Mahugnon Akim Gninafon is a PhD student in economics at the University Laval.
-Horace holds a Masters in Mathematics, Economics and Statistics from the African School of Economics.
+He holds a Masters in Mathematics, Economics and Statistics from the African School of Economics.
 His research interests include development economics, education and health economics, and public policy evaluation.
-Horace is the 2022-2023 predoctoral fellow at EGAP.
+Gninafon is the 2022-2023 predoctoral fellow at EGAP.

 Cyrus Samii is Associate Professor in the Wilf Family Department of Politics of New York University and Executive Director of EGAP.
 He writes and teaches on quantitative social science methodology, with an emphasis on causal inference.
 He is a prominent expert on the design of quantitative field research and field experiments.
 He also conducts applied research on governance in contexts where formal institutions are weak, the political economy of development, and social, economic, and psychological causes of violent conflict.